Woman with clear skin on a white background

 Long before “sensorial” became a beauty adjective, it was a psychological concept.

+Sensorial, Spanish, it's used exclusively in psychology.
 The word originates from perceptual psychology — the study of how the body interprets texture, scent, temperature, and tactile interaction before cognition takes place.
 In Spanish academic language, sensorial — sensory in English — describes how stimuli are processed through the senses and integrated into emotional and neurological responses.

 From Psychology to Skincare